KDD 2026 Workshop

 Format & Policy

-Awards: We will select one Best Paper and one Outstanding Paper.
+Awards: We will select one Best Paper and two Outstanding Papers.
+The Best Paper will receive a $300 award, generously sponsored by Tencent.

 Template: ACM Proceedings Template